Xunnamius/rejoinder/packages/debug/README.md

 <!-- symbiote-template-region-end -->

-Extends a debugger from the hyper popular `debug` package with several convenience methods.
+`@-xun/debug` extends debugger instances from the hyper popular `debug` package with several convenience methods.

 This package is the workhorse on which [`rejoinder`][1] is built.